hudson-and-thames/arbitragelab/docs/source/copula_approach/vine_copula_intro.rst

 Those are very interesting topics but are beyond our scope here.
 Interested readers can refer to [Dißmann et al. 2012] for more details.
 This is an active research field and involves a lot of heavy lifting.
-Luckily, a lot of great algorithms are already nicely blackboxed, handled automatically by softwares.
-Specifically, sample generation is a pretty much solved problem, whereas determine the best R-vine structure given data and determing all copula types and parameters are still discussed, but some algorithms are available.
+Luckily, a lot of great algorithms are already nicely blackboxed, handled automatically by software.
+Specifically, sample generation is a pretty much solved problem, whereas determine the best R-vine structure given data and determine all copula types and parameters are still under discussion, but some algorithms are available.
 Thus, sampling is very fast, and fitting can be slow.

 ..
 Note::

-    1. When working with copula models, whether it is a "traditional" copula model or vine copula, we always fit the pseudo-observations, i.e., quanties data, instead of the real data.
+    1. When working with copula models, whether it is a "traditional" copula model or vine copula, we always fit the pseudo-observations, i.e., quantiles data, instead of the real data.

     2. For fitting a vine copula, we need to determine the best tree structure that reflects the data, along with specifying the type of bivariate copulas and their parameters.
 The amount of calculation is huge.